PRELIMINARY DRAFT โ€” This workshop is in early planning. Content may change substantially.

 What we want to achieve

 1. Review the evidence: Which studies are most credible?
-What can we actually conclude about substitution effects?
+What can we reasonably say about substitution effects and with what confidence โ€” and do currently available methods and data even yield useful insight?

 Preliminary agenda

 Note: This agenda is preliminary and will be refined based on participant input.
+Target date is July 2026 โ€” scheduling is open.

-The workshop is planned for approximately 2.5–3 hours online, with segments designed for flexibility:
+The workshop is planned for approximately 3โ€“3.5 hours online, with drop-in segments โ€” participants are welcome to join only the parts most relevant to them:

-5. Pivotal Questions & Beliefs Elicitation (~20 min) — Walking through the operationalized PBA pivotal questions; eliciting and discussing participant beliefs
+5. Pivotal Questions & Beliefs Elicitation (~20 min) โ€” Walking through the operationalized PBA pivotal questions; participants revisit the beliefs they submitted beforehand and update them afterward

 Pivotal Questions